All Episodes

 More than a million illegal ones?

-Because that's what the inspector general said.
+Because that's what the Inspector General said.

-The inspector general said that in the 3.4 million of these queries, more than a million were in error.
+The Inspector General said that in the 3.4 million of these queries, more than a million were in error.

 The court said it was over 200,000 that have occurred on your watch.

-Would do you have any basis to disagree with that assessment?
+Do you have any basis to disagree with that assessment?

 Again, I don't have the numbers I sit here right now.

-What I can't do.
+What I can.

-Especially if it's like over a million to not know that number, and I'm worried about your veracity on the subject as well.
+And I'm worried about your veracity on the subject as well.

-Did did you not know when you were answering these questions that the FBI was engaging in these illegal searches, or did you perjure yourself to Senator Lee?
+Did you not know when you were answering these questions that the FBI was engaging in these illegal searches, or did you perjure yourself to Senator Lee?

-I certainly didn't perjure myself at the time that I testified in front of the Senate Judiciary Committee.
+At the time that I testified in front of the Senate Judiciary Committee, I didn't have that piece of information.

-I will add a court order.
+That was a court order.

 You didn't have that piece of information because the court hadn't yet rendered a judgment.